clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

       $ sudo cp /usr/share/defaults/hadoop/* /etc/hadoop

-   .. note:: Since |CL| is a stateless system, you should never modify the
+   .. note:: Since |CL| is a stateless system, never modify the
       files under the :file:`/usr/share/defaults` directory.
 The software updater will overwrite those files.

-Once all the configuration files are in :file:`/etc/hadoop`, we must edit them to fit our needs.
-The `NameNode` server is the master server.
-It manages the namespace of the files system and regulates the clients' access to files.
+   Once all the configuration files are in :file:`/etc/hadoop`, edit them to fit your needs.
+The `NameNode` server is the master server that manages the namespace of the files' system and regulates the clients' access to files.
-The first file we edit, :file:`/etc/hadoop/core-site.xml`, informs the Hadoop daemon where `NameNode` is running.

-In this tutorial, our `NameNode` runs in our `localhost`.
-Follow these steps to set it up correctly:
+   The first file to be edited, :file:`/etc/hadoop/core-site.xml`, informs the Hadoop daemon where `NameNode` is running.
+In this tutorial, `NameNode` runs in the `localhost`.

 #.
-Open the :file:`/etc/hadoop/core-site.xml` file using the editor of your
+Open the :file:`/etc/hadoop/core-site.xml` file using any editor and modify
-   choice and modify the file as follows:
+   the file as follows:

    .. code-block:: xml